geeksam/sqrbl/README.txt

     end
   end

+The above code sample describes a migration with one step:  migrating the data in an `old_widgets` table to a `new_widgets` table.

 == REQUIREMENTS:

 * FIXME (list of requirements)

 == INSTALL:

-* sudo gem install rasantiago-sqrbl --source http://gems.github.com
+  sudo gem install rasantiago-sqrbl --source http://gems.github.com

 == LICENSE: